juliuskrah/juliuskrah.github.io/_drafts/crud-operations-with-hibernate-and-jpa.markdown

   managing relational data in Java applications.

 # Introduction
-This is the first part of a series of tutorials focused on `Hibernate` and `JPA`.
+This is the first part of a series of posts focused on `Hibernate` and `JPA`.
 In this tutorial we are going to look at the basics of
 Hibernate and JPA.
-The relationship between Hibernate and JPA is Hibernate is an implementation of the JPA specification.
+The relationship between Hibernate and JPA is that **Hibernate** is an implementation of the JPA specification.
 In this post we will create a simple project that performs [CRUD][]{:target="_blank"} operations to demonstrates the powerful capabilities of JPA using Hibernate.

 ## Prerequisites